-1. Once you secure a placement, ask your Supervisor to complete the Semester Specific Supervisor Acceptance form.
-(Again, if the Supervisor is new, the Application is also required).
+1. Once you secure a placement, ask your Supervisor to complete the Semester Specific Supervisor Acceptance form (located on our website).
+Again, if the Supervisor is new, the Application is also required.
 You list the number of field credits you want on that form.

 Upload a completed Supervisor Acceptance form to your account in CORE by the deadlines discussed above.
 You will not be approved for academic credit until the application (if applicable) and acceptance form has been received and approved by the Legal Externship Program Faculty.
 If you do not submit materials on or before the published deadline, you risk being unable to earn academic credit for your externship.
-Instructions on how to upload that signed form (signed by you and the Supervisor) is on the main page of CORE and described here:
+Instructions on how to upload that signed form (signed by you and the Supervisor) is on the main page of CORE, our semester specific registration document on our website, and described here: